Ganeshk750/DemoSqrtySprinWithMySql/README.md

-# Spring Security With Jwt
+# Spring Security With Mysql Jwt
   `````
   1.Registration
   2.Login with jwt_token